blampe/rreading-glasses/README.md

 You can now search and add authors or works not available on the official service.

-If at any point you want to revert to the official service, simply delete the `Metadata Provider Source` and save your configuration again.
-Any works you added should be preserved.

 > [!IMPORTANT]
 > Metadata is periodically refreshed and in some cases existing files may